-- nightclubs, restaurants and cafés) - entertainment venues (e.g. cinemas, zoos, museums, live music venues) - tourism venues (e.g. walking tours, buses) - casinos/gaming venues and adult entertainment venues.
-You can also attend public events where vaccination is reguired.
+- hospitality venues (e.g. bars, nightclubs, restaurants and cafés) - cinemas, zoos, museums, live music venues) - tourism venues (e.g. walking) tours, buses) - casinos/gaming venues and adult entertainment venues.
+You can also attend public events where vaccination is required.

 If you don't meet the vaccination requirements for a venue or public event, you can't enter the venue or go to the public event.